Augmented projection mapping with virtual characters

 #Keywords: Motion capture, projection mapping, virtual characters, real time rendering, game engine, modular stage elements, dance performance.

-The project ‘Presence and Absence’ is connected to the workshop and performance Dancing Digital.
+The project ‘Presence and Absence’ was connected to the workshop and performance Dancing Digital.

 Visual artist: Tobias Gremmler